Sofia the First: Production

 For five years, Disney writers, child-development and early-education experts and storytelling consultants worked to create a television show that would bypass stereotypes of evil stepmothers and girls requiring princes to save them.
 Disney also wanted it to spawn various merchandise.
 Craig Gerber, who was writing for the company's Tinker Bell film series, was approached by Disney Junior's Nancy Kanter to create a television series about princesses aimed at children aged two to seven.
 Though excited to conceive a fantasy world and Princess fairy tale, Gerber wanted the show to be both entertaining and educational, teaching children how to be better people and solutions to social problems.
 His son often emulated a variety of fantasy characters with whom he had little in common.
 In the hopes the show could be a "magic mirror" for his son, Gerber employed relatable situations into the fantasy world, which became the genesis for Princess Sofia.

-As a child, Gerber lived with his single mother, and her boyfriend and his daughter, whom Gerber considered to be a de facto stepsister.
+As a child, Gerber lived with his single mother, her boyfriend, and his daughter, whom Gerber considered to be a de facto stepsister.
 As an adult, he learnt that when step-siblings and parents were involved, ordinary childhood concerns were typically amplified.
-Decades later, while attempting to lend a contemporary viewpoint to a fairy tale world, he had an epiphany: He considered the possibilities if Sofia was not born a princess and instead married into a royal family.
+Decades later, while attempting to lend a contemporary viewpoint to a fairy tale world, he had an epiphany: he considered the possibilities if Sofia was not born a princess and instead married into a royal family.
 Step-sisters are a common theme in fairy tales.
 However, having a mixed royal family that included both a father and a mother appeared to be a prime opportunity to convey stories to which modern children could connect.
 According to Gerber, Sofia being the child of a single mother provided to a simple method to explore themes of adaptation.
 He hoped for Sofia to serve as a good role model in a society where many young girls desire to be princesses, demonstrating attributes and learning skills that young girls (and boys) could remember long after.
 Gerber planned to reference multicultural family dynamics as well.

 Tim Mertens, the editor of Tangled (2010), recommended Kevin Kliesch, who helped with the film, to Disney Channel as a composer for Sofia the First.
 The network was positive towards his background, and he booked the job.
 Kliesch was usually given one to two weeks to write the music, meaning he had to compose for at least three minutes a day to meet this deadline.
-The score draws upon the sounds of previous Disney films, since the producers hoped to avoid "typical cartoon music".
-Similarly, in the original songs, Gerber and the composer included aspects of Motown, jazz, and hip-hop music, rather than "cloying kiddie sounds".
+The score draws upon the rich orchestral sound of prior Disney films, since the producers hoped to avoid "typical cartoon music".
+Similarly, in the original songs, Gerber and the composer included aspects of Motown, jazz, hip-hop and Broadway, rather than "cloying kiddie sounds".